Wassefaragou/Breast_cancer_prediction/ReadMe.md

 # Cancer Prediction App

 Welcome to the **Cancer Prediction App**!
-This application leverages machine learning techniques to predict the likelihood of breast cancer based on user input.
-The app is designed to be user-friendly, making it accessible for both medical professionals and individuals seeking to understand their risk of breast cancer.
+This application utilizes advanced machine learning techniques to predict the likelihood of breast cancer, the stage of the cancer, and the estimated treatment costs based on user input.
+The app is designed to be user-friendly, making it accessible for both medical professionals and individuals seeking to understand their risk of breast cancer, the potential stage of cancer, and the financial implications of treatment.
+With its comprehensive analysis, this app aims to provide valuable insights for better decision-making and healthcare planning.

 ## Table of Contents